Dan McGugin: Legacy

 For years he ruled supreme in Dixie, and his teams won many glorious intersectional victories.
 More than any one man, he was responsible for the progress of southern football....
 He was the first coach to successfully work the onside kick.
 He was among the first to bring out guards in the interference....
 His name will never die.

 Coaching tree

+McGugin served under one head coach: